-Retailers do not always offer the same deals in their brick and mortar stores as they do at their online stores.
+Retailers do not always offer the same deals in the brick and mortar stores as they do at their online stores.
 The reason for this is the costs of running an establishment is considerably greater than an online store.
 Factors such as rent, electricity, payroll, fixtures, shrinkage loss, all contribute to the gross margin and overhead of doing business in a shopping center.

 Retailers have discovered that they can meet the needs of their customers with less operational expenses, by having an online location and not a physical store.
 Good online retailers then pass that savings onto their customers by cutting the cost of the products.

 The Advantages of Online ShoppingOnline shopping is a great resource for finding products that are being liquidated.
 Housing this product in a central warehouse allows the retailer to sell products longer by letting them sit, unsold, without destroying their profit margin.
 This practice promotes big savings for customers who do not need to purchase the most current products.

 Online merchant communication with shoppers is streamlined with automatic responses to questions and follow-up, often times with more professional and corporately trained employees than what is found in brick and mortar operations.
 Customer services are clearly stated on reputable sites to lessen any consumer confusion.
 Well-trained 'live' sales representatives are made available to those who have questions without waiting in long lines or searching the aisles with that feeling of 'does anyone work here'?

 Price comparison sites such as PriceGrabber.com enable the consumer to shop smarter, through utilizing services that compare several retailers pricing of a specific product.
 The consumer not only gets competitive pricing information, but also product reviews and site reviews in order to help with their decision of what and where to buy online.